NewFormat logo

 you usually click the magic “Create PDF” button.

-If the conversion software does a good job, the necessary internal tag tree
+If the conversion software does a good job,

-is created automatically in a high quality.
+automatically in a high quality.

 • The indirect method based on existing PDF file:

-If the source file is not available or if the authoring software doesn’t do
+or if the authoring software doesn’t do a good conversion job,

-generally a web-PDF, and rework it.
+you can take on the PDF without tags, generally a web-PDF, and rework it.

 During this process you tag every relevant content element and